mwportfolio/mwportfolio.github.io/_posts/2018-10-18-Automated-Server-Self-Defence.md

 ### Why?

+&nbsp;

 I developed this solution because when I was checking or sending my email on my phone, the application often timed out, was unresponsive or experienced very slow performance.

+### How?

 &nbsp;

-### How?

 In summary, I investigated the logs for the mail server and identified potential issues that could impact performance.